-In total twelve laboratories signed up for the % cover component of the macroalgae/seagrass element for RT04.
-Eleven laboratories returned data; one laboratory did not supply data or communicate their abstention.
-Of those laboratories that did submit data 18 completed method A, 24 completed method B and 11 completed method C for the macroalgae component.
-For the seagrass component 22 completed method A, 14 completed method B and 11 completed method C. Seven participants completed all three macroalgae and seagrass methods.
+In total thirteen laboratories signed up for the % cover component of the macroalgae/seagrass element for RT05.
+Twelve laboratories returned data; one laboratory did not supply data or communicate their abstention.
+Of those laboratories that did submit data 17 completed method A, 22 completed method B and 13 completed method C for the macroalgae component.
+For the seagrass component 16 completed method A, 20 completed method B and 11 completed method C. Eleven participants completed all three macroalgae and ten completed all three seagrass methods.
 The results have been collated and represented in various formats to enable full comparisons between participants and against % cover as calculated by the image analysis.

-Details of each participating laboratory performance were distributed in the macroalgae OMC RT04 Bulletin Report and the seagrass OMC RT04 Bulletin Report, which represent a summary of the results for RT04.
+Details of each participating laboratory performance were distributed in the macroalgae OMC RT05 Bulletin Report and the seagrass OMC RT05 Bulletin Report, which represent a summary of the results for RT05.
 The Bulletin provides 'Pass' and 'Fail' flags to each data set to highlight deviation from sample mean and actual results.
 Values of Z-scores were used to apply the 'Pass' and 'Fail' assessment.